Asvoria/trust_Kiosk_Rpi_loop/Rpi_setting.md

 <pre><code>sudo reboot</code></pre>

 ## Offline code edit
 Since the device is not connected to internet, all links that is directed to outside may not work.
 Therefore, the fork of this repository had the links deactivated.

+There are only 2 version available at my repository: English and Chinese (Simplified)